The Canadian senate made history on Tuesday June 19 when it passed Bill C-45, also known as the Cannabis Act.

 Future of Budderweeds

 Luckily we here at Budderweeds don’t plan on going anywhere.
 We’ll continue to turn out great BC bud that’s grown in small craft batches, lovingly trimmed with care.
-While you watch cannabis quality drop Budderweeds will continue to turn out the same quality bud, concentrates, edibles and CBD that you’ve come to know and love.
+Budderweeds premium products are available at select dispensaries and provincial government agencies.